 A child argues with an imaginary friend.

-Write a story in which your protagonist has a life-changing epiphany.
+Write a story in which your protagonist can time travel.

-Write a story that begins with one character but ends with another.
+Write a story in an alternate universe that begins with one character but ends with another.

 Write a story about a child who doesn’t want to go to school.